McModknower/McModknower.github.io/minecraft/crash-database.md

 ### `com.google.gson.JsonSyntaxException: Expected a com.google.gson.JsonArray but was com.google.gson.JsonObject; at path $`
 Some json file is broken.
 If this happens on a server, check if your `banned-ips.json` and `banned-players.json` contain `{}`.
 If yes, simply delete the file(s) containing just `{}`.

+### `Exception message: net.minecraft.ResourceLocationException: Non [a-z0-9/._-] character in path of location: dndecor:\u0131ndustrial_frontlight`

+This `\u0131` character is a lowercase dotless I. It happens when your system is set to a locale where that character is the lowercase variant of the normal uppercase I and some mod tries to automatically generate IDs from text that contains an uppercase I.
+Report it to the mod author so they can fix it by using `.toLowerCase(Locale.Root)` in their code, and fix it for yourself by setting the locale java uses to english with `-Duser.language=en` added to your java arguments (MultiMC and Prism do this automatically iirc).